 The use of psychoactive substances can turn into a problem or even a disorder when it causes substantial distress and debilitation to a person.

-Usually, we can observe three distinct phases in CBT to treat addiction.
+Usually in clinical psychology, we can observe three distinct phases in CBT to treat addiction.
 These are functional analysis, cognitive strategy implementation, and the development of deficient skills.

 Functional Analysis and Case Conceptualization